Monday, September 30, 2024

 Early in the week I made the Easy Black Bean Soup again.
 We made it twice during our trip, once while camping and once in Wisconsin.
 While we were camping, I added some diced potato to make it go further.
 I don't remember what I added in Wisconsin.
 I think we might have had some leftover rice.
 This time I threw in some of the baby greens we use for salad.
 It's the lime juice that really makes it.

 I finally got a photo of the finished soup, so I added it to the recipe in my Recipe Box app.
-(The recipe doesn't say to sauté the onions and garlic, but I usually do.)
+(The recipe doesn't say to sautƩ the onions and garlic, but I usually do.)

 Kitty Katie is growing.
 She seems very comfortable with her new family.

 Things were going very well until Saturday morning, when I woke up with a scratchy throat.
 That's where the "uh-oh" comes in.
 After avoiding Covid for nearly 4 1/2 years, it finally got me.
 I went to urgent care, which I wouldn't have bothered with in the old days.
 My throat was barely scratchy, my nose was running a bit, but I felt OK otherwise.
+My temperature was normal.
 They took samples for two tests.
 The first one was positive, so they didn't bother with the second one.
 I just got my booster on the 6th, but it takes about two weeks to take effect, and it's of probably no use.
 The PA at urgent care said I was borderline as to whether I needed to take Paxlovid, but I qualified because of my age my blood pressure issues.
-I decided to take it, because it's better to take it as early as possible.
+I decided to take it, because if you take it, it's better to start it as early as possible.
 So far, symptoms have been like a mild cold, but with a fever.
 The challenge is keeping Charlie from getting it.
 I'm sleeping in the guest room and wear a mask when I have to leave the room.
 I had a fever most of the day yesterday.
 I expect it will climb up again today.
 I'm glad I got it identified early.

 I have a lot of difficulty responding to comments to my blog posts because of technical issues beyond my control (my lack of understanding of how things work).
 Message me on Facebook, Ravelry or Spoutible if you need information.